yursha/howtos/networking.md

 - `connect(2)`, `send(2)`, `sendto(2)`, `sendmsg(2)` - connect & write to a socket
 - `bind(2)`, `accept(2)`, `accept4(2)` - binad & listen on a socket

+In Linux kernel `ioctl` is an obsolete kernel interface. `netlink` is a kernel interface which is a successor to it.

 # Host <-> Network byte order translation
 - `htons(3)`, `htonl(3)`, `ntohs(3)`, `ntohl(3)` from `<arpa/inet.h>`